Welcome to my boutique farm-to-table business website!

 All quantities of fresh produce and butchered whole chickens are limited, so act quickly when you see something you want.

 Freshly ground aromatic spices make a dramatic difference in the flavor of food.
 That’s why I purchase frequent small batches of herbs and spices to use to make the diverse ethnic dishes I enjoy at home.
-If you have only ever purchased herbs and spices from the grocery or healthy food store you are in for a treat when you cook with my blends!
+If you have only ever purchased herbs and spices from the grocery or healthy food store you are in for a taste treat when you cook with my blends!

-The target audience of my small batches of herb and spice blends (and future homemade condiments) are both local and distant consumers who have adventurous palates – who enjoy the complex taste treats to be found in traditional, home-crafted American meals, and in the authentic worldwide peasant cuisine that graces my plate and tickles my palate almost daily.
+The target audience of my small batches of herb and spice blends (and future homemade condiments) is both local and distant consumers who have adventurous palates – who enjoy the complex taste treats to be found in traditional, home-crafted American meals, and in the authentic worldwide peasant cuisine that graces my plate and tickles my palate almost daily.

 And just in case you are not sure how to use the more exotic blends that I will be sharing, I will post favorite recipes that I have gathered from traditional cultures across the globe.